 Use Cases of Rules Engines

-Common real-life applications of business rules include:
+Common real-life business rules examples include:

 - An insurer determines whether a candidate meets eligibility requirements.